 - Fast pace and gamification supports creativity without pressure.

 In addition, you’ll end up with buckets ready to be categorized and taken further – and whatever method you use (priority axis, dot voting, six thinking hats, etc.) will work!
 I talk a bit about some of them on this blog, just click here.

 This game that I’ve devised is by no means perfect, and the only method that should now be used to brainstorm, nay!
-However, it gives the participants the freedom of thinking, the ability to move and exercise the “let’s go for a walk” muscle a bit, but also work in pairs/groups for a second (before going back to groups exercises after).
+However, it gives the participants the freedom of thinking, the ability to move and exercise the “let’s go for a walk” muscle a bit but also work in pairs/groups for a second (before going back to group exercises after).

 Try it sometimes, let me know how it works, or how you changed it to suit your workshop!
 And if you’re interested in more ideas on how to hack brainstorming, below are great tips from Adam Grant, who observed the team behind The Daily Show with Trevor Noah!
 Very interesting indeed!